 This Italian classic has been given a wholefood plant-based makeover.
-The dish is perfect for a dinner party, a herby tofu ricotta filled zucchini cannelloni; paired with an earthy tart tomato and red pepper puree, garnished with salty black olives and crispy kale; it has many elements that can be prepared, separately, ahead of time.
-Using zucchini instead of traditional pasta, not only adds more vegetables to your diet, it also makes this dish gluten free.
+The dish is perfect for a dinner party, while it may look fancy, its simple elements that can be prepared separately ahead of time.
+Herby tofu ricotta fills the zucchini cannelloni, paired with an earthy tart tomato and red pepper puree.
+A garnish of salty black olives and crispy kale finishes off the dish.
+Using zucchini instead of traditional pasta, not only adds more vegetables to your dinner, it also makes this dish gluten-free.

 Zucchini Cannelloni with Herby Tofu Ricotta